microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-graphexplorer.md

    ![Get Schools](./images/msgraph-onboarding/explorer4-schoolsrun.png)

-5. Enter `https://graph.microsoft.com/v1.0/education/classes` in the query field and press **Run query** to fetch a list of classes.
+5. Enter `https://graph.microsoft.com/v1.0/education/classes` in the query field and click **Run query** to fetch a list of classes.

    ![Get Classes](./images/msgraph-onboarding/explorer5-classes.png)

 6. Take the first class Id `740202c8-5db7-4496-a055-9f3c9fd98207` to get its assignments.
    - Enter `https://graph.microsoft.com/v1.0/education/classes/740202c8-5db7-4496-a055-9f3c9fd98207/assignments` in the query field.
-   - Press **Run query**.
+   - Click **Run query**.

 7. Access to the Assignments API features requires that you grant corresponding permissions to the Graph Explorer app.
-   - Go to Modify permissions tab and search for EduAssignments.Read, EduAssignments.ReadBasic, EduAssignments.ReadWrite and EduAssignments.ReadWriteBasic.
+   - Go to **Modify permissions** tab and search for **EduAssignments.Read, EduAssignments.ReadBasic, EduAssignments.ReadWrite and EduAssignments.ReadWriteBasic**.
    - Click on **Consent** button.

    ![Consent permissions for assignments](./images/msgraph-onboarding/explorer6-assignments.png)